Stop Wasting Your Time Searching For An Expat Job, Move Abroad First!

 As the original post is in French, I’ve decided to give you an overview of the article as well as develop a little bit some of the points as I thought this article was very congruent with one of my previous posts on the common misconceptions on expatriation.

-So the title reads “Stop wasting your time searching for an expat job, emigrate first!” and it got my attention as in my nearly 15 years of expatriation, I have never held an expat job.
-(What is referred here as an expat job is when a company sends an employee to one of their overseas office for a set period of time).
+So the title reads “Stop wasting your time searching for an expat job, emigrate first!” and it got my attention as in my nearly 20 years of expatriation, I have never held an expat job.
+(What is referred here as an expat job is when a company sends an employee to one of their overseas offices for a set period of time).

-My thinking has always been to first go to a new city or country then to find a job with a local or international company, never the other way round.
+My thinking has always been to first go to a new city or country, then to look for a job with a local or international company, never the other way round.
 Maybe it is because I was very young when I first went abroad and I hadn’t properly launched my professional career but I never depended on a company to help me go and live overseas.

 A shift in mentality